adlerabf/health-insights-triggo/README.md

 ## How to Run the Project

 1. **Run Data Ingestion Notebook**
-   - Ingesting the sih, IBGE and ICD-10 data.
+   - Ingesting the SIH, IBGE and ICD-10 data.

 2. **Set up Snowflake**
    - Create database: `health_insights_db`